HangyeomLee/Toyota_Machine_Vision/README.md

 1. Preprocessing: Implement image preprocessing techniques to improve the quality of the image and eliminate any unwanted noise or artifacts that could disrupt subsequent analysis stages.
 This process includes performing operations like noise reduction, image enhancement, and calibration to enhance the overall clarity and reliability of the image.

 2. Hole Detection: Utilize computer vision techniques to identify potential locations of holes.
-This entails employing edge detection, contour analysis, and grayscale adaptive thresholding methods to pinpoint regions where stickers are missing, indicating the presence of holes.
+This entails employing edge detection, contour analysis, and adaptive thresholding methods to pinpoint regions where stickers are missing, indicating the presence of holes.
 These techniques enable the detection and localization of areas that require further attention due to the absence of stickers.

 3. Precision Measurement: Calculate the distance between the centroids of stickers and holes found within the image using computer vision analysis.
 If the distance is less than the sum of the radii, we can determine that a sticker was improperly placed.